Blade0809/Blade0809.github.io/_pages/about.md

 🏆 Honors and Awards
 ======
 - Outstanding Graduates of Chongqing University, 2024
-- CQU First Prize Scholarship, 2022
+- CQU First-Class Scholarship, 2022
   - Highest scholarship at Chongqing University (Top 3%)

 <a id="educations"></a>